hibikiledo/live-view-poc/README.md

 ### Server Side

 ##### RaspiMjpeg
-We use RaspiMjpeg to wrap and provide high level interface for Raspberry Pi camera module.
+RaspiMjpeg is used to wrap and provide high level interface for Raspberry Pi camera module.
 Within the scope of this POC, we only use its preview feature

 ##### liveviewfeeder.py
-We write simple socket that will listen for client (Android) and respond with raw binary image data.
+Simple socket that will listen for client (Android) and respond with raw binary image data.

 ### Client Side

 Android application requests for image from the server and shows the result in image view.
-We implement reusable Bitmap object using BitmapFactory.Options.inBitmap to solve GC blocking problems.
+Reusable Bitmap object is implemented using BitmapFactory.Options.inBitmap to solve GC blocking problems.

 ## Notes